petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas.md

 * New pricing model for Liferay SaaS introduced in 2023
 * Minor changes for 2024
-* New pricing supports Endless Solutions on Liferay Experience Cloud
+* New pricing supports Endless Solutions on Liferay SaaS
 * Three plans provide different levels of capabilities:
   * Pro
   * Business